Veraxus/AnyDev/README.md

 ## Starting An Application

-1. Make a copy of a template directory or create your own.
+1. Make a copy of your preferred template directory anywhere on your system.
+2. Create a `.env` using `.env.example` as a guide.
+3. Run `docker compose up -d`
+4. Start building your project to the ./src directory!

+## FAQ

+### Q. Why does dnsmasq use port 5353
+**A.** DNS normally uses port 53, but on some machines there can be a conflict (or a Docker bug) that can cause problems, and troubleshooting this can require serious technical chops.
+Instead, AnyDev uses 5353 to avoid conflicts and ensure setup remains easy.